-Our Research and Evidence Team are keen to hear from colleagues around the NHS who have ideas for health and care research.
-The team supports research covering all angles of health and care.
+We are keen to hear from colleagues around the NHS who have ideas for health and care research.
+We support research covering all angles of health and care.

 Sometimes this can be investigating variations in practice, and sometimes it can be simply asking ‘why do we do it like this?’

 Examples of the kinds of research ideas we have previously supported

 - Determining best practice in fitting and replacing new gynaecological devices.